chrisjensenuk/fretboard/README.md

 - ~~Add remaining frets~~
 - ~~Show open string notes differently.
 Add the nut?~~
 - ~~Put inlays on fret board~~
+- Use a dot instead of an X to guess the note
-- Add wood background to fretboard
+- Add wood background to fretboard?
 - Create 'What's the Note?' trainer configurable timeout
 - Create 'What's the Triad' trainer
+- Create a 'Listen to the Note' trainre.
+Note is played and the correct string/fret needs to be clicked
 - Maybe configure the number of frets/strings you want to learn (specify start and end frets)